oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

     -   use a internal dedicated ICC profile tag
         -   possibly hard to circumvent license issues
         -   best to identify, without breaking ICC standards
-        -   allow profilers do handle themself (by an small library)
+        -   allow profilers do handle themselves (by an small library)
-        -   need possibiliy to add that information after profiling, because the device informations may not be available at profiling time or the profiler is simply not aware of our demand
+        -   need possibility to add that information after profiling, because the device informations may not be available at profiling time or the profiler is simply not aware of our demand